ASarriJackson/Group-Assignment-2/README.md

 The test and train data sets used have been places in a folder called 'data sets' found in the Report depository.
 The reading order:
-* 01 - Introduction
+* 01 - Introduction.pdf
-* 02 - EDA
+* 02 - EDA.ipynb
-* 03 - Base Model
+* 03 - Base Model.ipynb
-* 04 - Matrix Factorisation Model
+* 04 - Matrix Factorisation Model.ipynb
-* 05 - Neural Collaborative Filter Model
+* 05 - Neural Collaborative Filter Model.ipynb
-* 06 - Conclusion
+* 06 - Conclusion.pdf

 ## Evidence
 Our individual working is in our own repositories